DN4IPTV/DN4IPTV-PLUS/README.md

 - ❌ **Do not** share your private playlist link or file publicly.
 - ❌ **Do not** use this playlist for commercial or resale purposes.
-- ✅ Use responsibly for educational, experimental, or personal testing only.
+- ✅ Use responsibly for educational, entertainment, or personal testing only.

 Misuse or abuse of this content **may lead to revoked access** and could have legal implications depending on jurisdiction.